-We often think in terms of physical nutrients to boost our immune system or to boost our energy levels – but we rarely, if ever, think in terms of ’emotional nutrients’ when it comes to eating.
+We often think in terms of physical nutrients to deal with health issues – but we rarely, if ever, think in terms of ’emotional nutrients’ when it comes to eating.
 I define emotional nutrients to be emotions that boost your well-being.

 Here are 3 you can start incorporating into your eating experience, today.
 I’m curious to know what happens for you.

 Infuse calmness into your meal.
 Take 3-5 long, slow breaths, focusing only on the feeling of breathing.
 This switches on the relaxation response.
 When you are more relaxed, you’ll eat more slowly, you’ll digest better and you’ll be more able to tune in to your hunger and fullness cues.

 If you’re not feeling any sense of calm after those few breaths, keep breathing a little longer, and keep bringing your attention back to your breath if you get distracted by thoughts and feelings.

 It may be that something has happened which is triggering anxiety, worry, anger, etc. Say to yourself ‘I’m experiencing [whichever feeling].’
 You don’t have to name the emotion.
 You can simply describe the sensations in your body.

 It may be that your mind is racing.
 If that’s the case, say to yourself ‘I notice my mind is racing.
 I’m having a lot of thoughts about….[see if you can categorise the type of thinking in a short phrase].’

 In this way, you’re stepping into the role of Observer or Witness of your experience, rather than being wrapped up in it.